Skip to main content

 What each package does:

-• langgraph: Advanced agent orchestration and workflow management
+• langgraph: Advanced agent orchestration and state management

-Let's look at our Mars colony management agent:
+Let's look at the Mars colony management agent code to understand how it works.

 from langchain.agents import create_agent